gsingers/qiacuity-concatenator/README.md

 1. Python 3.x (I've only tested on 3.9.7)
 1. Familiarity with using the command line.

-## Optional

-Some way of managing your Python virtual environments
+Some way of managing your Python virtual environments or otherwise installing Python dependencies:

 1. [Pyenv](https://github.com/pyenv/pyenv)
 1. [Pyenv-virtualenv](https://github.com/pyenv/pyenv)